nicholasthodge/nicholasthodge.github.io/src/index.md

 template: home
 title: Home
 ---

-# YOUR_NAME
+# Nicholas Hodge

-Provide a one-paragraph biosketch, a list of current research interests, your semester schedule (classes, offices hours), and news (latest publications, upcoming conferences, courses).
+Nicholas Hodge is pursuing a Ph.D in Computer Science at Kennesaw State University, where he is a part of Scrappy's Lab for Interactive Artificial Intelligence (SLIAI).
+He has research interests in Multi-Agent Reinforcement Learning, Natural Language Processing, and Deep Learning.